EltZ36/Celsius-to-Farenheit-conversion-/README.md

 # Temperature Converter

-Requirements: Needs a console to show the text/results, and IDE using Python 3 or the Python 3 IDLE.
+Requirements: Needs a console to show the text/results, and IDE using Python 3.8 or higher.

 Recommendations: use Repl.it or some other IDE (Pycharm, Visual Studio, etc.) to run the files or the Python 3 IDLE to run it.
 You can find the Python 3 IDLE online and install it from there the website is https://www.python.org/downloads/.